Tawreh/cv/README.md

 <section class="overview">
 ## General overview
 I have experience with ...
-*   HTML5 and CSS3, bringing PSD designs to life in the browser
 *   PHP and MySQL, mainly through the Drupal framework
-*   Drupal 6/7 with CiviCRM 3.5+, including writing custom modules for each
+*   Drupal 7 and 8, writing custom modules for each, maintaining other peoples' codebases
-*   Some limited experience of Drupal 8
+*   JavaScript and jQuery, used mainly within the Drupal framework
+*   The command line, mostly Ubuntu, using Vim, MySQL and other command line tools
+*   Systems administration, including set up of sites on remote servers, configuring installations, and deployments to multiple environments
-*   Version control (mostly Git)
+*   Version control (mostly Git, using GitHub and BitBucket as part of a team)
+*   Working to coding standards and performing code reviews
+*   HTML and CSS to most recent standards
 *   Web accessibility standards and making websites easy-to-use
-*   JavaScript and jQuery, used mainly within the Drupal framework
-*   Basic responsive web design
-*   WordPress 3.0+, mainly with writing custom themes for personal use, and site building
 *   Writing project documentation for a range of audiences (clients, other developers)
-*   The command line, mostly Ubuntu, using Vim, MySQL and other command line tools
 </section>

 <section class="work">